 Explore Your Tooth Replacement Options at Anthony Dental Care

 Ready to start the conversation about dentures?
 The Anthony Dental Care team is here for you.
 If you’re missing all or most of your teeth, and think that dentures might be the right treatment option for you, we encourage you to schedule a smile restoration consultation.
 We can talk with you about all of your treatment options, expectations and goals, and preferences and work with you to determine the best option for your smile, oral health, and budget.
+With our in-house dental lab, we can provide a set of custom-fit dentures and get your new dentures more quickly.
 To learn more or schedule your consultation, we welcome you to contact our office today.